Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Introduction

 Orbital debris is no longer well represented as a by-product of space activity; it is a control problem on the orbital environment.
 Two features make the problem technically distinctive.
 First, for a populated orbital shell the expected collision rate scales approximately with the square of local occupancy, so traffic growth produces a nonlinear increase in conjunction burden and residual collision exposure.
 Second, the consequence of failure is discontinuous: a single catastrophic collision can generate a long-lived fragment cloud that raises hazard for many other objects over years to centuries.
 The resulting system is path-dependent.
 Once a shell accumulates sufficient inactive mass, the environment may continue to deteriorate even if later launch traffic stabilizes or even stops \cite{ESA2025SER,ESA2025EnvWeb,NASAOTPS2023}.

 The sharp question addressed here is not whether debris is undesirable, nor whether active removal is beneficial in principle.
-It is whether the present \LEO environment is entering a regime in which operational burden and long-horizon hazard grow faster than improved mitigation compliance can suppress them, and if so which control variables dominate the system response.
-In this paper those variables are disposal reliability $p_{\rm disp}$ for newly launched spacecraft, encounter-state uncertainty through the combined covariance $C_b$ for the high-risk conjunction tail, and residual hazard stock $\Pi_k$ for legacy objects.
-The central thesis is that orbital sustainability in the next decade will be determined primarily by how aggressively those three variables are reduced in the specific shells and object classes that dominate long-horizon instability.
+It is whether the present \LEO environment is entering a regime in which operational burden and long-horizon hazard grow faster than improved mitigation compliance can suppress them, and, if so, which control variables dominate the system response.
+In this paper those variables are: (1) disposal reliability $p_{\rm disp}$ for newly launched spacecraft; (2) encounter-state uncertainty through the combined encounter-plane covariance $C_b$ for the high-risk conjunction tail; and (3) residual hazard stock $\Pi_k$ for inactive high-mass legacy objects.
+The central thesis is that orbital sustainability over the next decade will be determined primarily by how aggressively these three variables are reduced in the specific shells and object classes that dominate long-horizon instability.

-This paper is a technical synthesis rather than an original full-fidelity environment simulation.
-Its contribution is to combine current-state statistics, public operator reporting, agency environment assessments, public technology-demonstration results, and scenario-based technoeconomic studies into a single quantitative framework for intervention ranking.
-Four evidentiary classes are kept distinct throughout: measured or catalogued quantities, model-based population estimates, long-horizon scenario outputs, and scenario-conditioned economic ratios.
-Those categories do not carry the same evidentiary weight, and much confusion in debris policy arises from treating them as if they did.
+This paper develops a reduced-order control framework for orbital-debris intervention ranking.
+It does not attempt to replace calibrated evolutionary environment models.
+Instead, it connects current observables, shell-level hazard measures, operator workload, and intervention-specific decision variables within a single comparative architecture.
+Four evidentiary classes are kept distinct throughout: catalogued or measured quantities, model-based population estimates, long-horizon scenario outputs, and scenario-conditioned economic results.
+Those categories do not carry the same evidentiary status and should not be interpreted as interchangeable.